Tornado Druid Endgame Build Guide

 Welcome to the Tornado Druid Endgame Guide!
 A classic amongst the Druid's builds, the Tornado Druid is a flexible caster capable of harnessing nature's wrath to unleash devastating Tornadoes on demons and fiends alike!

 This guide will teach you all you need to know to be successful with the Tornado Druid.
-Let's dive in!
+Let's get started!

 This build guide assumes you have a Level 60 Character and unlocked Torment 1.
 To get there, level up with one of our Druid Leveling Guides.
 See how this Build compares against others with our various Build Tier Lists.